 These fully decorated Strawberry Compote Hand Pies baked up beautifully.
 The pie crust is so flaky and delicious; the homemade Strawberry Compote filling is not too sweet.
 They taste like the perfect dessert or snack that I wouldn’t mind eating everyday.
-If you opt to use store-bought strawberry pie filling or jam, just keep in mind the taste will be slightly different, possibly sweeter, but I’m sure just as tasty.

 - How to Make an All-Butter Pie Crust – for step by step tutorial on how to make pie dough